Grand Lodge

-A Grand Lodge, also called Grand Orient, Obedience, or by another similar title, is a name for the overarching governing body of a fraternal or other similarly organized group in a given area, usually a city, state, or country.
+A Grand Lodge (also called Grand Orient, Grand Obedience, or other similar title) is the overarching governing or supervisory body of a fraternal organization (or other similarly organized group) that uses the term “Lodge” for its local chapters.
+While some organizations have one single Grand Lodge that supervises all local Lodges worldwide, others have multiple, independent, Grand Lodges which supervise their local Lodges within a given area - usually a city, state, or country.
+In the latter case, relations between the various Grand Lodges are governed by treaties of recognition and reciprocity.

 In Freemasonry

 A Grand Lodge, Grand Orient, or Obedience is the usual governing body of "Craft", "Blue Lodge", or "Symbolic" Freemasonry in a particular jurisdiction.
 The first Masonic Grand Lodge was established in England in 1717 as the Grand Lodge of London and Westminster, soon to call itself the Grand Lodge of England.

 The head of a Grand Lodge is called the Grand Master, and the other officers of the Grand Lodge prefix "Grand" to the titles of Lodge officers.
 Many Grand Lodges have also established Provincial Grand Lodges as an organizational layer between themselves and member Lodges.
 In the United States, a Grand Lodge will often divide its area of control into "Districts" or "Regions."

 There is no central body to oversee all of the Grand Lodges in the world (nor, indeed, all of Freemasonry), and therefore, individual Grand Lodge policies and practices can and do vary, however, they have a similar basic framework in common.
 The lack of a central authority means that Grand Lodges are held together simply by fellowship with one another.